andreatramacere/jetset/doc/user_guide/jet_model_phys/Jet_example_phys.rst

 physical setup
 ==============

-In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module. to This class thorough a flexible and intuitive interface allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton processes.
+In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module. to This class through a flexible and intuitive interface allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton fdsfsd processes.

 basic setup
 -----------